FIWARE/tutorials.Big-Data-Flink/README.md

 > ```

-Next, install the connector JAR:
+Next, in order to use the Orion Flink Connector we need to install the JAR using Maven:

 ```
 cd job
 mvn install:install-file -Dfile=./orion.flink.connector-1.1.0.jar -DgroupId=org.fiware.cosmos -DartifactId=orion.flink.connector -Dversion=1.1.0 -Dpackaging=jar

 ```